 Melting Potatoes – An incredible side dish packed with flavor that will melt in your mouth!
 Yukon gold potatoes sliced and baked in a blend of seasonings, butter, and broth.
 Tender on the inside, crispy on the outside.

-They are calling melting potatoes because they melt in your mouth!
+Haven’t heard of melting potatoes before?
+Neither had I until I first made this recipe a year and a half ago and fell in love with it.
+They are calling melting potatoes because they just melt in your mouth!
 Melting potatoes are wonderfully tender inside and super crispy on the outside.
 I love how flavorful they are, soaking them in the chicken broth at the end really takes them to the next level.

 Tips on melting potatoes recipe